dreamportdev/Osdev-Notes/02_Architecture/06_ACPITables.md

 ### Some useful infos

-*  Be aware that the Signature in the `RSD*`  structure is not `null` terminated.
+*  Be aware that the `Signature` the signature in any of the ACPI tables are not null-terminated.
 This means that if we try to print it, you will most likely end up in printing garbage in the best case scenario.
 *  The RSDT Data is an array of `uint32_t` addresses while the XSDT data is an array of `uint64_t` addresses.
 The number of items in the RSDT and XSDT can be computed in the following way:

 ```c